 The New England Historic Genealogical Society is the place to visit if your time is limited.
 It offers 200,000-plus published genealogies, biographies and local histories, and over 100,000 microfilm reels containing vital records, administrations, and wills going as far back as 1620.
-Located on Newberry Street in Boston, NEHGS is a kind of umbrella research facility that houses many City of Boston records, including births, death and marriage records.
+Located on Newberry Street in Boston, NEHGS is a kind of umbrella research facility that houses many City of Boston records, including births, death, and marriage records.
 Vast amounts of information are available online and in the research library.
 However, to access these records, you must be a member.
-Memberships are $79.95 a year for an individual and $99.95 for families.
-A new visitor welcome tour is held the second Saturday of each month.
+A new visitor welcome tour is held on the second Saturday of each month.

 State Archives (Massachusetts Secretary of State)